TomatoSong/WebDocker/README.md

 !!Since Create react app does not support packing wasm and webworkers, some of the code are put in the examples/www/public folder

-This is a monorepo, so yarn will install dependencies at the root folder
+This is a monorepo, so yarn will install dependencies at the root folder Then go to packages/react-webdocker to use yarn build to build the dependencies Go to examples/www to use yarn start to start the example Finally use yarn build && yarn wrangler publish to publish

 # WebDocker